mindkin/hourfleet/docs/carkit.md

 - Have a proximity key.
 These are the keys you can leave in your pocket while using the car
 - Have a factory-fitted push-to-start button

-Cars that have older style twist-key ignitions **can not** have a carkit fitted, however they can still be used on Hourfleet networks which have been configured to allow Key Exchange.
+Cars that have older style twist-key ignitions **cannot** have a carkit fitted, however they can still be used on Hourfleet networks which have been configured to allow Key Exchange.
 Key Exchange is a feature which facilitates the car owner and renter meeting to pickup and dropoff of a physical car key.

 # Carkit Customization
 Each carkit must first be customized before it is installed in the target car.
-This customization makes the carkit specific to that one car, and the carkit can not simply be removed from that car and installed in another.
+This customization makes the carkit specific to that one car, and the carkit cannot simply be removed from that car and installed in another.

 Customization involves our technician taking a working proximity car key, disassembling it, and installing the key's internal circuitry inside the hourfleet carkit.
 This is a one-way trip for that key - it can't be recovered or re-used as a conventional key ever again.